wwangstudio@gmail.com

 Anything Can Be a Hammer

-, Parsons MFA Photography Thesis Exhibition, Anna-Maria and Stephen Kellen Gallery and Arnold and Sheila Aronson Galleries, New York, NY, US
+, Anna-Maria and Stephen Kellen Gallery and Arnold and Sheila Aronson Galleries, New York, NY, US

 Transcending Perspectives, 13th Annual Photoville Festival, New York, NY, US